mstewartgallus/mstewartgallus.github.io/src/_posts/web/2022-11-25-marking-up-poetry.md

 The art of the spoken word is not accessible to the visually impaired.
-Most markup navigates awkwardly, does not insert appropriate pauses for breath and mispronounces stress and sounds.
+Most markup navigates awkwardly, does not insert appropriate pauses for breath, and mispronounces stress and sounds.
 Consider [markup A](#markupa) and [markup B](#markupb).
 In [markup A](#markupa) a poem is an ordered list of stanzas and stanzas are ordered lists of verses.
-In [markup B](#markupb) poems are sequences of stanzas, stanzas are paragraphs and lines in a paragraph are separated with line break elements.
+In [markup B](#markupb) poems are sequences of stanzas, stanzas are paragraphs and lines in a paragraph are separated by line break elements.

 <figure>